How to Self-Drive The Road to Hana and the Best Stops

 Road to Hana, Maui Guide Review

-Our Guide through the Road to Hana took about 7 hours and boy were we beat when we got back to the hotel.
+Our travel guide through the Road to Hana took about 7 hours, and boy were we beat when we got back to the hotel.
 Overall, it was such an amazing experience to see the lush jungles on one side of Mt Haleakala to the lesser-seen dry side of the mountain.

 Besides the Road to Hana, you should also make sure to experience the sunrise atop Mt.
 Haleakala.
 If you enjoy looking for photogenic spots, you can also check out these Maui Instagram spots!